-Today on KMOX, I talked with Aaron Barnhart about the death of TV legend Tom Snyder and the possibility that Jimmy Fallon will replace Conan O'Brien when the latter takes over "The Tonight Show" from Jay Leno in 2009.
+Today I talked with Aaron Barnhart about the death of TV legend Tom Snyder and the possibility that Jimmy Fallon will replace Conan O'Brien when the latter takes over "The Tonight Show" from Jay Leno in 2009.
 Listen.

 I was always a Tom Snyder fan, from the "Tomorrow" show to his ABC radio show to anchoring "Primetime Sunday" to his CNBC talk show to his Letterman-assisted return to late night on CBS in the mid-90s.
 Snyder obviously loved being on camera, and was the consummate TV entertainer.
 Like Regis Philbin, he commanded your attention, whether doing an interview or telling a story about something he'd noticed earlier that day.
 Even after he retired from TV, I kept up with him via his now-defunct website, where he shared stories, rants, and Colortinis.